AWS EC2 Storage

 Lustre

 We have several clients, who use Lustre (some of them use AWS FSx Lustre, another is self managed Lustre) without any big issue.
-Fast network is requered.
+Fast network is required.
 There were known problems with data damage on older versions caused by issues with O_DIRECT or async IO support on Lustre.

 ClickHouse doesn’t have any native option to reuse the same data on durable network disk via several replicas.
 You either need to store the same data twice or build custom tooling around ClickHouse and use it without Replicated*MergeTree tables.